PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 P : A → B

 The problem is that we have to travel this journey from A to B. There are various solutions to go from A to B. We can go from A to
-B by walk, car, bike, train, aeroplane, etc.
+B by walk, car, bike, train, aeroplane, etc. Here is a constraint in the journey that we have to travel this journey within 12 hrs.

-If I go by train or aeroplane minimum time need.
+1. If I go by train or aeroplane travel this journey within 12 hrs (distance as minimum as possible).

+2. If travelling by train will lead to the minimum cost so it is an optimal solution (minimum cost).

+So , Travelling by train by optimal solution.
 ```
 ```
 For Example 01: You are given an array A of integers, where each element indicates the time a thing takes for completion.
 You want